molily/molily.de/_posts/2019-02-03-testing-angular.md

 });
 ```

 Finding a child Component is a common task.
-Such repeting patterns are good candidates for testing helpers.
+Such repeating patterns are good candidates for testing helpers.
 Not because they consist of much code, but because the code has a specific meaning we would like to convey. `debugElement.query(By.css('app-counter'))` is not particularly descriptive.
 The reader has to think for a moment to realize that the code tries to find a nested Component.

 So let us introduce a helper function named `findComponent`.